Final Rating: 4/5 Stars

 Trapped between the nuances of life and beyond-life, Elisa finds herself struggling for a better tomorrow.
 With her health deteriorating, how will she summon the courage and strength to stand her ground?
 And how far will she go in the pursuit of a dream?

-Embark with Elisa on this puzzling Gothic adventure set in the late Victorian era, between the world of the Living and the picturesque, melancholic Duskland.
+Embark with Elisa on this puzzling Gothic adventure set in the late Victorian era, between the world of the Living and the picturesque, melancholic Duskland."

 Review:

+Burton.
 The illustrations of this story were, by far, the best part.
 I don't say this to sell the story itself short; it felt incredibly unique and held true to its gothic origins.
 But this author has some major talent in drawing as well.
 Every image I saw took my breath away and I couldn't help but fall more in love with the story as a result.

 When putting images in novels, there are generally two outcomes; I've read both.
 Like this story, it can either greatly enhance the reading by clarifying objects or giving a better physical imagery, or, like another book I've read and reviewed, it can actually detract by having little or no relation to the plot.